-Join non-profit World T.E.A.M. in our annual Face of America Liberty cycling challenge to the United States Military Academy at West Point, New York this September 29, 2018.
-Participating athletes will ride our single-day bicycle ride along the eastern bank of the Hudson River north to West Point.
+Join non-profit World T.E.A.M. in our annual Face of America Liberty cycling challenge to the United States Military Academy at West Point, New York this September 28, 2019.
+Participating athletes will ride our single-day cycling challenge along the eastern bank of the Hudson River north to West Point.
 The ride honors our military — veterans and active duty, both disabled and able-bodied — and celebrates the American Spirit.

 An Inspiring History